envoyproxy/nighthawk/source/server/README.md

 ## Response Options config

-The [ResponseOptions proto](/api/server/response_options.proto) can be used in the test-server and dynamic-delay filter config or passed in `x-nighthawk-test-server-config`` request header.
+The [ResponseOptions proto](/api/server/response_options.proto) is shared by the `Test Server` and `Dynamic Delay` filter extensions.
+Each filter will interpret the parts that are relevant to it.
+This allows specifying a what a response should look like in a single message, which can be done at request time via the optional `x-nighthawk-test-server-config` request-header.

-The following parameters are available:
+### Test Server

 - `response_body_size` - number of 'a' characters repeated in the response body.
 - `response_headers` - list of headers to add to response.
 If `append` is set to